Shuttle hurdle relay: High Hurdle Relay

-The SHR is currently referred to as the 4 x 60 hurdles, 4 x 80 hurdles, 4 x 100 hurdles, and 4 x 110 hurdles.
+The SHR is currently referred to as the 4 × 60 hurdles, 4 × 80 hurdles, 4 × 100 hurdles, and 4 × 110 hurdles.
 In the past the term shuttle hurdle relay was more commonly used.

 This events allow four hurdlers to run on the same relay team and has been held both outdoor and indoor.
 In a shuttle hurdle relay, each of four hurdlers on a team runs the opposite direction from the preceding runner.

 The shuttle hurdle relay typically consists of: (a) four hurdlers per relay team – each runs one leg, (b) same sex, (c) each hurdler runs the same hurdle spacing and hurdle heights, (d) two lanes – one up, and one back (e) the first leg starts at the automatic timing line, hence this allows the anchor leg to finish at the "finish line", (f) hurdlers must stay in their own lane, (g) hurdlers are not allowed to touch the hurdles with their hands, (h) depending on the age-group there may be an "exchange zone" (Masters Track and Field does not use an exchange zone), (i) No batons are used for this particular relay, and (j) For Masters Track and Field the youngest person on the relay team dictates the age-bracket (for that particular relay team).

 USATF Competition Rules list description for the Open and Masters shuttle hurdle relay competition.

 Mile intermediate hurdle relay

-In the past, a rarely run 4 x 440 yard shuttle hurdle relay was included at some competitions.
+In the past, a rarely run 4 × 440 yard shuttle hurdle relay was included at some competitions.
 A height of 36" tall hurdles was used.